-The Mandated Volunteer Program (MVP), administered by the Volunteer Center of North Texas, places and monitors eligible court-mandated individuals (clients) in volunteer positions to fulfill community service hours assigned as a condition of probation.
-MVP helps enforce mandated community service requirements, while improving the clients’ lives and strengthening communities throughout North Texas.
+Community Service Restitution (CSR), administered by the Volunteer Center of North Texas, places and monitors eligible court-mandated individuals (clients) in volunteer positions to fulfill community service hours assigned as a condition of probation.
+CSR helps enforce mandated community service requirements, while improving the clients’ lives and strengthening communities throughout North Texas.

 About 516,000 volunteer hours contributed last year through criminal courts

 More than 50,000 clients served since 1981; About 9,000 clients served last year alone

 554 participating nonprofit organizations

 Consistent and reliable administrative procedures and policies to refer, document, verify and report court-ordered volunteer hours worked